azenoff/GIPs/gip-X.md

 ### Technical Specification
 <!--The technical specification should outline the public API of the changes proposed.
 That is, changes to any of the interfaces Reflexer currently exposes or the creations of new ones.-->
 The technical specification should outline the public API of the changes proposed.
-That is, changes to any of the interfaces Reflexer currently exposes or the creations of new ones.
+That is, changes to any of the interfaces Reflexer currently exposes or the creation of new ones.

 ### Test Cases
 <!--Test cases for an implementation are mandatory for GIPs but can be included with the implementation..-->